 Main forest types

-This report considers four of the five main forest regions of Bangladesh, including the mangroves (mostly located in the Sunderbans), sal forests on the central plains north from Dhaka, coastal forests (much of which is planted mangrove along the coastline and newly accreted char lands), and the Hill forests at Chittagong, Sylhet, Cox’s Bazaar and the Chittagong Hill Tracts (CHT).
+This report considers four of the five main forest regions of Bangladesh, including the mangroves (mostly located in the Sundarbans), sal forests on the central plains north from Dhaka, coastal forests (much of which is planted mangrove along the coastline and newly accreted char lands), and the Hill forests at Chittagong, Sylhet, Cox’s Bazaar and the Chittagong Hill Tracts (CHT).
 A small area of fresh-water swamp forest in the northeast is not considered here.
 Forests may be divided into the following types based on tree ecology: tropical wet evergreen forests, tropical semi-evergreen forests, tropical moist deciduous forests, freshwater wetland forests, and mangroves.
 About 84% of forests are natural, while 16% are planted.
 Shin et al. (2008) reported that large closed-crown forests in Bangladesh

 Figure 6 : Bio-ecological regions of Bangladesh (Ali Reza et al. 2002).